LockTech/cerberus/README.md

 As stated in the Roles section, an application only needs to know the information given in a permission-tuple and an identity's UUID.
 The UUID is obtained once a member has been successfully authenticated.

-Using the example given in Permission Management, a `check` request may resemble:
+Using the example given in Permission Management and Roles, a `check` request may resemble:

 ```YAML
 {